 Talk to your family, friends and community about Sogorea Te’, the Shuumi Land Tax, and the movement to return land to Indigenous stewardship.
 Share our social media posts.
 Put a lawn sign in your yard or window.
+Give out postcards for us.
 Tell people about our events and projects.
 Help people identify their relationship to the ongoing survival and liberation struggles of Indigenous people.
 Encourage them to think about what they can offer, find out what is useful, and make it happen.

 When the local Indigenous community issues a call to action, show up!
 Attend actions and events and connect yourself with the community of people who are working on the protection and reclamation of Indigenous lands and related efforts.

 If you live outside of the Bay Area, find out whose ancestral homeland you’re living on.
-Contact local tribal elders and leadership (link to how to come correct doc).
+Contact local tribal elders and leadership.
 Find out what’s needed to support the survival and wellbeing of Indigenous people and look for meaningful ways to contribute.

 Host a Screening

 Beyond Recognition, a short documentary about the creation of the Sogorea Te’ Land Trust, is available to be screened.
-Contact the filmmakers for smaller home screenings or simply order a copy of the DVD.
+Contact the filmmakers for smaller home screenings, find it online or simply order a copy of the DVD.
 If you are an educator, screen the film in your classroom.
 Click here to watch the opening clip of Beyond Recognition (2014; Directed/Produced by Michelle Grace Steinberg and Co-Produced by Robyn Bykofsky).

 For more information, please visit: UnderExposedFilms.com/beyond-recognition.

 While we can’t host volunteers on the land at this time due to our Covid-19 safety agreements, we can always use volunteers to help us spread the word, to grow California native plants in your own yards and windows, to protect your local water ways, and to be an ally to Indigenous people wherever you are.